jum4nj1m/DVWA-Lab-Journal/DVWA-Lab-Journal/SQL-Injection-Seclvl-Low.md

 ---

 ## ⭐ Situation
-Describe the context:
 - The environment setup that we use is podman, and OWASP ZAP.
 - While looking at the SQL injection room, I noticed the input form did not enforce strong input validation (Input form by the way is a type of user interface that collects information from a user).
 Since input/login forms are common attack targets in real-world applications, I decided to test whether the userID field was vulnerable to SQL injection.
 This scenario  mirrors a typical penetration test where an attacker attempts to bypass authentication by manipulating query logic.

 ---

 ## 🎯 Task
-The primary objectives of this exercise were:
 - Identify whether the `userID` input field was vulnerable to SQL injection.
 - Exploit the vulnerability to bypass authentication and extract data from the database.
 - Validate findings using both manual testing and automated scanning tools (OWASP ZAP).